Introduction to Railroad Engineering and Operations

 - Warning devices

-Jeff Keating, PE is currently a Senior Rail Design Engineer with Lochner in Chicago, Illinois.
-He has more than 35 years of experience in the design, construction and maintenance of rail transit and railroad projects.
-He has held senior engineering and project management roles in dozens of transit, rail, and highway projects throughout the United States.
-He has experience in program management, project management, and quality management.
+Jeff Keating, PE is currently a Senior Project Manager-Rail with WSP in Chicago with 44 years of experience in the design, construction and maintenance of rail transit and railroad projects.
+He has been employed by Class 1 railroads, a transit agency, a contractor and as a consultant.
+He has held senior engineering and project management roles in dozens of transit, rail, and highway projects throughout the United States and has experience in program management, project management and quality management.

 Michael J. Loehr, PE, is the Global Technology Leader at U.S. Rail & Transit for Jacobs Engineering in Richmond, Virgina.
 Loehr leads the development of innovative and cost-effective designs for rail and transit practice projects throughout the United States and assists project managers and project teams in response to specific client needs and project requirements.
-He has more than 36 years of extensive engineering, design, and construction experience on a wide variety of railroad industry projects, including 10 years with Consolidated Rail Corporation (Conrail), and 26 years of consulting.
+He has more than 44 years of extensive engineering, design, and construction experience on a wide variety of railroad industry projects, including 10 years with Consolidated Rail Corporation (Conrail), and 34 years of consulting.
 His expertise and insight have been developed through his work on passenger rail facilities, high speed rail projects, freight rail installations, railway bridges, commercial and industrial sites, and highways.
-He has worked on projects throughout North America as well as Indonesia, China, Jamaica, and Africa.
+He has worked on projects throughout North America as well as Indonesia, China, Jamaica, Africa, and the Middle East.

 Introduction to Railroad Engineering and OperationsCourse #: RA00336